Orange County Brain Injury Attorney

 A.H. – Google Review

-For moderate to severe traumatic brain injuries, victims could have life-long disabilities or motor deficits.
+Victims of moderate to severe traumatic brain injuries can have life-long disabilities or motor deficits.
 There are a range of deficits that a person may experience, and no two brain injuries are the same.
-Some examples of long-term motor effects of a brain injury that a person may experience could include:
+Some examples of long-term motor effects from brain injury include:

 - Paralysis